-Join Sean Colins for an in-depth discussion in this video How a signature identifies you, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video How a signature identifies you, part of Learning Secure Sockets Layer.

 - We've talked a lot about certificates, but certificates really only do part of the job.
 We also have to worry about signatures, and we don't really understand yet how a signature identifies you as being you, or how a signature actually identifies the authenticity of the certificate.
 So, let's talk about that here.
 So, a certificate provides information about identity, right?
 It gives you the fully qualified domain name of the server that it represents.
 It gives you the issuer information, et cetera.
 It even gives you an expiration date, but it doesn't give you any kind of authenticity.